Skip to main content

 • Have thick, full brows that need shaping

-• Are maintaining microbladed brows (remove stray hairs)
+• Are maintaining microbladed brows (stray hairs only)

 Frequently Asked Questions